Public Policy Action Center

 Here you will find the latest information from the Department of Health and Human Services, including press releases, grant announcements, regulation notices, etc. Click on “Specific Populations,” and then, “Disabilities.”
-You might also wish to visit the Administration on Developmental Disabilities at: http://www.acf.dhhs.gov/programs/add/
+You might also wish to visit the Administration on Intellectual and Developmental Disabilities at: https://www.acl.gov/about-acl/tool-kit

 U.S. Department of Justice

 This site contains information pertaining to the activities of the Federal Department of Justice, including information on the Americans with Disabilities Act.

 U.S. Department of Labor: Office of Disability Employment Policy

 This link will provide you with information regarding the Federal government's efforts to improve employment opportunities for people with disabilities, as well as resources for job seekers and employers.